iobroker-community-adapters/ioBroker.mydlink/README.md

 -->
 ### __WORK IN PROGRESS__
 * Added Support for w115 (and maybe other never myDlink devices, might even do *something* with cameras)
+* Fix relogin to device (i.e. when device was restarted during adapter runtime)

 ### 1.0.11 (2020-05-10)
 * Tried to add even more information in case device seems incompatible